DavidVentura/blog/blog/raw/distributed-blog/POST.md

 ---
-date: 2025-10-22
+date: 2025-10-30
-title: Geo-distributed blog for $7
+title: Geo-distributed blog for $7/mo
-tags: meta, short
+tags: meta
 description: Just needed to sell my soul to Jeff
 slug: geo-distributed-blog
-incomplete: true
 ---

-Recently I got the itch to try and see if I could make this site load quicker, and even though there's not much to do from a content perspective (pages are ~5KiB of content, static files have long caches), the largest amount of time spent was purely latency based, as this site was served only from Germany, if you were not close then you are going to have to wait a little bit.
+Recently I got the itch to try and see if I could make this site load quicker, and even though there's not much to do from a content perspective (pages are ~5KiB of content, static files have long caches), the largest amount of time spent was purely latency based, as this site was served only from Germany, if you were not close then you are going to have to wait a bit.

 The only way to reduce latency[^transport-medium] is to put the devices that are communicating closer.